dmbarbour/glas/docs/GlasProg.md

 Program Control:

+* `Name` - when 'run' as a program, a user-defined name is behaviorally equivalent to its definition, which must be a program AST.
+The referenced subprogram runs in the caller's environment of registers and handlers.
+Recursive definitions may receive special attention from a compiler.
 * `(%do P1 P2 P3 ...)` - execute P1 then P2 then P3 etc. in sequence.
 We also use `(%do)` as our primary no-op, and '%do' as the constructor for committed action in a decision tree structure.
 * `%fail` - voluntary failure, interpretation is contextual but will gend to abort the current transaction and allow some observable handling of this, e.g. backtracking conditions, or aborting a coroutine step until observed conditions change.
 For contrast, involuntary failures such as type errors are instead modeled as divergence like an infinite loop.
 * `(%cond Sel)` - supports if/then/else, pattern matching, etc..
 The Sel type consists primarily of '%br' nodes, but may terminate with '%do' or '%fail'.
 It's a divergence error if no operation is matched.